slotThe/slotThe.github.io/posts/atreus-review.md

 if only to go with the ergo theme.
 The one key I do have with a label (the `Any` key) is laser engraved, and feels quite good as well.
-I went with blank keycaps mostly because I use [Colemak Mod-DH][colemak-dh] as my keyboard layout, and I can't stand TODOs on the wrong fingers!
+I went with blank keycaps, mostly because I use [Colemak Mod-DH][colemak-dh] as my keyboard layout, and with a whole bunch of custom functionality baked into the Atreus, whatever labels I would have chosen, they would have been wrong.
-Plus,
-not being sure how the key layout was actually going to look like in the end, this seemed like the safer choice, aesthetically.
+This is much more aesthetically pleasing, anyways.

 Being quite inexperienced with these sorts of things, I don't have too many things to say about the switches: